JonathanLorimer/personal-website-builder/site/aboutme/bio.md

 ---
-email: jonathan_lorimer@mac.com
-phone: 250-418-0784
-location: Toronto, Ontario, Canada
+location: "Toronto, Ontario, Canada"
+email: "jonathan_lorimer@mac.com"
 ---

-I am a software developer who is passionate about functional programming.
-I have a background in Philosophy, but recently have been interested in Type Systems, Algebraic Structures, and Category Theory.
-I run the Toronto Haskell Meetup, which is aimed at helping beginners get up to speed, and I run the Toronto Haskell User Group for more advanced participants.
-I enjoy using domain modeling through types and algebraic abstractions to reason about a problem space and derive a correct implementation.
+I am a software developer based in Toronto who is passionate about functional programming, particularly Haskell.
+I did my undergraduate degree in Philosophy focusing on epistemology, philosophy of law, and ethics.
+Recently I have been interested in Type Systems, Algebraic Structures, and Category Theory.
+I run the [Toronto Haskell Meetup](https://www.meetup.com/meetup-group-evRITRtT), which is aimed at growing the statically typed, ML based, functional programming community locally.
+In my spare time I am usually trying to learn more about the beautiful structures and techniques that abound in the Haskell ecosystem.
+When I am not programming I love to mentor and to learn from others, I used to play rugby but have found that I prefer squash these days.